 SECRET TO ANGUS YOUNG’S LEGENDARY SOUND REVEALED

 The Schaffer Replica is a unique instrument effects unit with an equally unique backstory.
-Spanning four decades, three continents, and involving a world famous rock guitarist, a prolific inventor and an obsessive music fan from Italy, there is an almost cinematic quality in the narrative that traces the steps taken to reintroduce the world to the captivating tone that may have otherwise been lost forever.
+Spanning four decades, three continents, and involving a world famous rock guitarist, an eccentric inventor and an obsessive music fan from Italy, there is an almost cinematic quality in the narrative that traces the steps taken to reintroduce the world to the captivating tone that may have otherwise been lost forever.

-Born in Texas, but raised in Rome, Fil Olivieri, founder of SoloDallas, had been obsessed with AC/DC’s Back in Black (the second best-selling album ever with 40 million sales worldwide) since its release in 1980.
-In a quest to replicate the album’s distinctive guitar tones, Olivieri began purchasing the same equipment used by lead guitarist Angus Young (late ‘60s/early ‘70s Gibson SG guitars, late ‘70s Marshall amplifiers), but as close as he got, it was obvious there was still a key ingredient missing.
+Born in Texas, but raised in Rome, Fil Olivieri, founder of SoloDallas, had been obsessed with AC/DC’s Back in Black (the sixth best-selling album ever with 40 million sales worldwide) since its release in 1980.
+In a quest to replicate the album’s distinctive tones, Olivieri began purchasing the same equipment as used by lead guitarist Angus Young (late ‘60s/early ‘70s Gibson SG guitars, late ‘70s Marshall amplifiers), but as close as he got, it was obvious there was a key ingredient missing.

-Flashback to 1975: New York-based recording engineer-turned publicist Ken Schaffer had moved on from the record business in order to focus on being a full-time inventor.
+Flashback to 1975: New York-based recording engineer-turned-publicist Ken Schaffer had given up on the record business in order to focus on being a full-time inventor.
 Introduced that year, his Schaffer-Vega Diversity System was catching on with some of the big names in rock.
-One of the early adopters was KISS, whose motivation was one of practicality since guitarist Ace Frehely once had to be revived after having been shocked by a guitar cable connected to an ungrounded amplifier.
+One of the early adopters was KISS, whose motivation was one of practicality; guitarist Ace Frehely had to be revived after having been shocked by a guitar cable in the past.
 Within a few years, you couldn’t throw a brick in a room full of household name guitarists and bassists without hitting someone who was using the SVDS in a live setting; Eddie Van Halen, the Rolling Stones, Bootsy Collins, Peter Frampton, Frank Zappa and numerous others were all SVDS users.
-However, Schaffer designed it to boost low-mid range frequencies usually lost in wireless transmission, as well as to compand (compress then expand) the signal, thus providing the added side effect of enhancing the instrument’s tone.
-Numerous groups decided that, apart from serving its basic function, the SVDS also sounded good and began using it as an effect in the recording studio – namely Electric Light Orchestra, Pink Floyd (The Wall) and, of course, AC/DC, beginning with 1978’s Powerage.
+However, Schaffer designed it to boost low-mid range frequencies usually lost in wireless transmission, as well as to compand (compress then expand) the signal, thus providing the added side effect of altering the instrument’s tone.
+Numerous groups decided that, apart from serving its basic function, SVDS also sounded good and began using the SVDS in the recording studio – namely Electric Light Orchestra, Pink Floyd (The Wall) and, of course, AC/DC, beginning with 1978’s Powerage.

 Says Angus Young, “George [Young, Angus and Malcolm’s older brother and first AC/DC producer] had suggested that I use the SVDS in the studio in 1978, then when Mutt Lange came in [producer of Highway to Hell, Back in Black, For Those About to Rock We Salute You], he asked me to use the same stuff that I was using for my stage sound, so we used the SVDS again.”

-By 1982, after becoming interested in other endeavors, including intercepting internal Soviet television for the U.S. government in the waning days of the Cold War, Ken Schaffer had stopped producing the SVDS after roughly 1,000 had been built.
+By 1982, after becoming interested in other endeavors, including intercepting internal Soviet television for the U.S. government in what he describes as “the bad old days,” Ken Schaffer had stopped producing the SVDS after roughly 1,000 had been built.
 Thirty years later, he was caught off guard when Fil Olivieri, a total stranger, e-mailed him asking about the long-forgotten SVDS.
 After many heart-to-heart conversations, Schaffer felt inspired to give Olivieri his last two functioning units.
-Says Olivieri, “I thought that many more people deserve and want that tone.
-The idea of a one-to-one audio replica of this great system came to be born.”
-With Schaffer’s blessing, Fil hired a team of electronics experts to reverse engineer the SVDS to re-create it in the form of a non-wireless unit, under the company name SoloDallas and the first units rolled out in 2014 – The Schaffer Replica was born.
+“I thought that many more people deserve and want that tone.
+The idea of a one-to-one audio replica of this great system came to be born,” says Olivieri.
+Immediately thereafter, he hired a team of electronics experts to reverse engineer the SVDS to re-create it for commercial manufacture, in the form of a non-wireless unit, under the company name SoloDallas, which is currently based in La Jolla, CA. Schaffer blessed the idea, a licensing deal was struck, and the first units rolled out in 2014 – The Schaffer Replica was born.

-The saga came full circle last year, when Schaffer brought Olivieri to meet his old friend Angus Young at the Warehouse Studio in Vancouver, at the start of sessions for AC/DC’s latest Rock or Bust album.
+The saga came full circle last year, when Schaffer brought Olivieri to visit his old friend Angus Young at the Warehouse Studio in Vancouver, in the midst of sessions for AC/DC’s latest Rock or Bust album.
 Olivieri presented Young with The Schaffer Replica GT #001, the very first unit produced.
-The Scottish-born Australian guitarist was so impressed how perfectly this device reproduced his signature tone, he ended up using it all over Rock or Bust.
-It is AC/DC’s first album since 1983 to employ “the Schaffer Sound” and is now being used on the band’s Rock or Bust World Tour.
+The Scottish-born Australian guitarist was so impressed by the attention to detail and tone quality of the device, he ended up using it all over Rock or Bust.
+It is AC/DC’s first album since 1983 to employ “the Schaffer Sound” and has been used on their Rock or Bust world tour.